Pay Transparency and Gender Equality: Robustness checks

-\paragraph{External validity.} To conclude this section, we provide some insights regarding the external validity of our estimates.
-Figures \ref{comp_samples} and \ref{comp_samples_ind} compare the occupational and industry distribution of men and women in the estimation sample to that of the entire ASHE population, over the period studied.
-Remarkably, the occupational distribution is very similar in the two samples both for men and women, with only some under-representation of sales occupations in the estimation sample of women.
-As for the industry distribution, Figure \ref{comp_samples_ind} shows that, with the exception of the manufacturing sector being over-represented in the estimation sample of men, the distribution also matches well across the two samples.
+\paragraph{External validity.} One of the limitations of identification designs that exploit the variation in the application of a policy around a specific cutoff is that the estimated effects are by construction local.
+Thus, to provide more insights regarding the external validity of our estimates, Appendix Figure \ref{comp_samples} compares the occupational and industry distribution of men and women in the estimation sample to that of the entire ASHE population, over the period studied.
+The occupational distribution displayed in Panel A is remarkably similar in the two samples both for men and women, with only some under-representation of sales occupations in women's estimation sample.
+As for the industry distribution, Panel B of Figure \ref{comp_samples} shows that, with the exception of the manufacturing sector being over-represented in men's estimation sample, the distribution matches well across the two samples.
 Taken together, these figures suggest that, in the absence of large equilibrium effects, the estimated effects can hold across the firm size distribution.